Indiana University

 Symantec Endpoint

 Note: This will only scan local drives.
-To scan mapped network drives you must navigate to that drive, then right-click it, and then select Scan for Viruses... .
+To scan a mapped network drive, you must navigate to that drive, right-click it, and then select Scan for Viruses....

-1. Open Endpoint by double-clicking the Endpoint icon located in the Windows system tray.
+1. Open Endpoint by double-clicking the Endpoint icon located in the Windows notification area.

 2. Click Scan for threats and select the type of scan you wish to perform.
 An Active Scan will scan only the most commonly infected areas and will take only a few minutes.
-A Full Scan will scan the entire computer and will take anywhere between 30 and 120 minutes.
+A Full Scan will scan the entire computer and will take anywhere from 30 to 120 minutes.

 3. When the scan is complete, close the program.
 If you ran Endpoint in Safe Mode, restart your computer to return to normal startup mode.